umakiyer/Pewlett-Hackard-Analysis/README.md

 Wrote query to create mentorship-eligibility table for those born between 01-01-1965 to 12-21-1965).

 ## Results:
-* There are 72,458 employees who are in the 'Silver Tsunami' group.
+* There are 72,458 employees are in the 'Silver Tsunami' group.

 ![image](IMAGES/employees_retiring_before.PNG)